 Stockholm’s Metro system is 110 kilometer long and houses a unique collection of sculptures, artworks and exhibitions.
-More than 90 of the 100 stations are beautifully decorated by artists.
+There is art at 94 of the 100 stations, created by 250 different artists.
 Just as fascinating as the artworks themselves are the stories about the artists who created them, told by our experienced guides.
-All you need to join the art walk is any valid ticket for the Metro.
+The art walks are free of charge - all you need to join is any valid ticket for the Metro.

 Public art for public transport

-There is a long tradition of public art in Sweden and SL had an early focus on art in the Metro and eventually elsewhere in the transport network.
+There is a long tradition of public art in Sweden.
+SL had an early focus on art in the Metro and eventually elsewhere in the transport network.

 The art makes the stations perceived as more beautiful, safer and it helps to make the trip into something more than just a transport between two places.